ucsdbasement/basement_3d_printers_bot/README.md

 6. On the Slack app page, we need to create and enable slash commands.
 In the Slash Commands section, create four commands as shown.
     ![commands](images/commands.png)

    For each of these commands their Request URL is the ngrok forwarding URL appended with the slash command.
-For example, my forwarding URL is https://ca7a-2603-8000-e642-2b00-81f-77e9-712e-cb32.ngrok-free.app.
+For example, if your forwarding URL is https://ca7a-2603-8000-e642-2b00-81f-77e9-712e-cb32.ngrok-free.app.

    Then the Request URL for command `/prusa1-camera` is https://ca7a-2603-8000-e642-2b00-81f-77e9-712e-cb32.ngrok-free.app/prusa1-camera